What to Expect During a Neuropsychological or Psychological Assessment: A Step-by-Step Overview

 and other conditions per DSM criteria!

-Neuropsychological testing costs when insurance is involved
+Potential costs when insurance is involved

 Factors driving the price when carriers are involved are contracted rates, deductibles, and out-of-pocket maximums.
 Almost all carriers have different contracted rates for the service, some may pay $150-200 per hour, while others may reimburse a provider at a much lower scale.
 This is the main reason why many providers are in-network with just a few carriers or none at all.